tkoleary/lingua/README.md

 - **Accessibility.** The Noto fonts have been tested for accessibility and perform extremely well.

 - **Performance.** We usee variable fonts (wherever available), which reference one font file for every weight dramatiacally reducing page-load times.
+Here are some [stats](https://css-tricks) on variable font load times.

 We also the `unicode-range` property in our `@font-face` rules so language-specific files are only loaded when glyphs used by that language are called for.
-It's unlikely that you will ever load more than a few font files to any page.
-Here are some stats on variable font load times.
+See [this article](https://css-tricks.com/almanac/properties/u/unicode-range/)for more.

 - **Design.** Every font and script provided by Lingua is available as both serif and sans.
 Most are available in 9 weights from thin to black, and the variable fonts can be set at 800 weights and 40 widths.
 Each of these has automatically generated fallbacks and a range of variables, mixins, and default helper classes to style anything you want.